 A great idea starts with a clear problem statement.
 A well-articulated problem statement is like a compass in the wilderness of innovation - ensuring that every step taken moves towards a solution that is both effective and meaningful to your residents.

 Frame a Clear Problem

-- Select the right problem to address through the Mayors Challenge - Write a clear Problem Statement that conveys what the problem is, whom the problem affects, and why the problem exists in your city
+- Select the right problem to address - Write a clear Problem Statement that conveys what the problem is, whom the problem affects, and why the problem exists in your city